lowen14-hue/ReallifeMDT/README.md

     <h2>Anthony Matarazzo</h2>
     <p>
         Born and raised in Southington, CT.
-A sports fan, family-oriented, and inspired by
-        <em>Rocky IV</em> and producer Avicii.
+A sports fan, family-oriented, and inspired by Rocky IV and producer Avicii.
     </p>

     <h2>Rowan Devlin</h2>
     <p>
         From Newton, MA.
-A lover of film and music, influenced by directors like Guy Ritchie and Quentin Tarantino.
+A lover of film and music, influenced by directors like Guy Ritchie, Quentin Tarantino, and Gus Van Sant.
     </p>

     <h2>Owen Lotito</h2>
     <p>
         From Wrentham, MA.
-Enjoys golf, 3D design, soccer, and the <em>Harry Potter</em> series.
+Enjoys golf, 3D design, soccer, and the Harry Potter series.
     </p>

     <h2>Inspiration</h2>
     <p>
-        The idea for REALLIFE emerged during a night filled with music, including Daft Punk's
+        The idea for REALLIFE emerged during a night filled with music, including Daft Punk's Random Access Memories.
-        <em>Random Access Memories</em>.
 A single question sparked the script:
         “What if helmets showed you your dream world?”
     </p>
 </section>